Skip to Main Content

 • Don't manipulate or cherry-pick data

 • Don't go text crazy.
-Infographics should contain three main things: the Title of the infographic, a brief introduction on the topic or addressing the pain point, and a break of the main content into sections.
+Infographics should contain three main things: the Title of the infographic, a brief introduction on the topic or addressing the pain point, and a breakdown of the main content into sections.

 4. Sketchy First!